 Definition of Morbid Obesity

-Morbid obesity means that an individual is extremely obese with a high BMI of at least 40+ OR over 100 pounds overweight.
-Severe obesity comes with risk of severe illness.
+Morbid obesity means that an individual is extremely obese with a high BMI of at least 40+ or over 100 pounds overweight.
+Severe obesity comes with the danger of serious illness.

 A severely obese individual generally has one or more health problems, or comorbidity, related to the amount of excess weight.
-Also, those suffering from mild, moderate, or extreme obesity have a higher chance of risk for developing comorbidities and health issues.
+Those suffering from mild, moderate, or extreme obesity also have a higher risk of developing metabolic disorders.

-These obesity-related medical conditions can include type 2 diabetes, hypertension, high blood pressure, heart and cardiovascular disease, sleep apnea, etc. Morbid obesity typically defines a body mass index level that is suitable to qualify for weight loss surgery in the United States.
+These obesity-related medical conditions can include type 2 diabetes, hypertension, high blood pressure, heart and cardiovascular disease, sleep apnea, etc. There are also physical, mental, and psychological issues associated with obesity.
+Morbid obesity typically defines a body mass index level suitable to qualify for weight loss surgery in the United States.